Guide authored by PCOS supplement provider, Fertility Family.

 How can PCOS change during the Menopause?

 During reproductive years, many women with PCOS are focused on fertility and having a family, or they might be interested in managing the various symptoms.
-However, as one gets older and you move into the menopause, an increased tendency to put on weight together with insulin resistance can lead to more serious issues.
-There is an increased risk for PCOS women of developing the Metabolic Syndrome (Met S).
-This is a combination of key factors that can put a woman at risk of cardiovascular disease in later life.
+However, as one matures and you move into the perimenopause, an increased tendency to put on weight together with the drop in estrogens and progesterone can lead to more serious health issues.
+There is an increased risk for PCOS women of developing the Metabolic Syndrome.
+This is a combination of abnormal changes that can put a woman at risk of cardiovascular disease in later life.

-Women with PCOS have a tendency to go on to develop Metabolic Syndrome.
+Women with PCOS have a higher chance of developing a Metabolic Syndrome.

 Metabolic syndrome is the name given to a collection of risk factors defined as when a man or woman has at least three of the following five factors: